talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Only return events created after this date.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
     String coupon = "coupon_example"; // String | Filter by sessions with this coupon.
 Must be exact match.
     String referral = "referral_example"; // String | Filter by sessions with this referral.
 Must be exact match.
-    String integrationId = "integrationId_example"; // String | Filter by sessions with this integrationId.
+    String integrationId = "integrationId_example"; // String | Filter by sessions with this integration ID.
 Must be exact match.
     String storeIntegrationId = "storeIntegrationId_example"; // String | The integration ID of the store.
 You choose this ID when you create a store. try {
       InlineResponse20027 result = apiInstance.getApplicationSessions(applicationId, pageSize, skip, sort, profile, state, createdBefore, createdAfter, coupon, referral, integrationId, storeIntegrationId);